 The CompNet dataset covers non-financial corporations with at least one employee covering the macroeconomic sectors as in table 24.
-This definition is consistent with category S.11 in the European System of Accounts.
-It consists of institutional units which are independent legal entities5 and market producers, and whose principal activity is the production of goods and non-financial services (excluding sole proprietors).
+This definition is consistent with category S.11 in the European System of Accounts (expect for sector 19, which, due to its small number of firms, is not covered by the CompNet dataset).5 It consists of institutional units which are independent legal entities 6 and market producers, and whose principal activity is the production of goods and non-financial services (excluding sole proprietors).
 We refer to these independent legal entities as firms henceforth.
 The non-financial corporation sector also includes non-financial quasi-corporations.
 Detailed information on the sectors covered by the CompNet dataset is provided in Section 5.4.6, in the appendix.